vzan2012/Random-User/README.md

 # Random User
-This is an iOS mobile app.
+This is an iOS mobile app for the project.
 This app consists of three screens - Splash Screen, Users list (Table UI View) Screen and User Detailed View Screen.

 ### Author
 Sitharaman Deepak Guptha